-The Strait of Hormuz remains open and commercial traffic continues to flow.
-While there remains a media narrative on a potential blockade of the SoH.
-JMIC has no confirmed information pointing towards a blockade or a closure but is closely monitoring the situation.
-JMIC advises companies to conduct due diligence before accepting unconfirmed media or social media reports in the maritime. conduct due diligence before accepting unconfirmed media reports in the maritime.
+The Strait of Hormuz remains open and commercial traffic continues to flow; however, JMIC has received reports of electronic interference stemming from the port of Bandar Abbas.

+There remains a media narrative on a potential blockade of the SoH.
+JMIC has no confirmed information pointing towards a blockade or closure, but will follow the situation closely.
+JMIC advises companies to conduct due diligence before accepting unconfirmed media reports in the maritime.